raicem/reddit-public-api-wrapper/README.md

 ```
 #### 4.2 `fetchSimple` method on Wrapper
-When fetching subreddit information, Reddit sends a lot of information that mostly will not be needed.
-This can very difficult the get through. fetchSimple method filters certain properties so that you are presented with a cleaner response.
+When fetching subreddit information, Reddit sends a lot of information that is probaby not neccessery.
+The default response can very difficult to get through. `fetchSimple` method removes all the clutter and tries to present response with only more general values.

 ```php